dekikostic/papm-widget/README.md

 ## Description

-/widget/PaPmRunFunction - Custom widget definition file that should be uploaded to SAC(already done on master-integration)
+/widget/PaPmRunFunction.json - Custom widget definition file that should be uploaded to SAC(already done on master-integration).
+In case widget is used on a different system, domain needs to be added to CORS_ORIGIN in /src/main.ts

 /widget/main.js - widged methods

 /widget/builder.js - builder panel of the widget

 /widget/analyticApplication.js - sample code that should be added to Analityc Application for runing a widget method.
 It should be triggerd on some event, for example onClick event of a button. run() is a widget method and it executes runAsync() and shows messages once run is finished.
-Widget does not support Object Array as output parameter, therefore, string Array is used with element in format MSGTY###MSG_TEXT and needs to be splited.
+Widget does not support Object Array as output parameter, therefore, string Array is used with element in format MSGTY###MSG_TEXT and needs to be split.

 ## Installation